Valens (NASDAQ:VLNS) Rating Increased to Hold at Zacks Investment Research

-Valens (NASDAQ:VLNS – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research report issued to clients and investors on Wednesday, Zacks.com reports.
+Valens (NASDAQ:VLNS – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a note issued to investors on Wednesday, Zacks.com reports.

-Other research analysts have also issued reports about the company.
-Raymond James lowered Valens from a “market perform” rating to an “underperform” rating in a research note on Thursday, March 3rd.
-Stifel Nicolaus decreased their target price on Valens from C$5.25 to C$4.50 in a report on Monday.
-Finally, Canaccord Genuity Group decreased their target price on Valens from C$9.00 to C$7.00 and set a “buy” rating on the stock in a report on Wednesday, March 2nd.
+A number of other research analysts have also issued reports on the company.
+Stifel Nicolaus reduced their price objective on Valens from C$5.25 to C$4.50 in a research report on Monday, April 18th.
+Canaccord Genuity Group reduced their price target on Valens from C$9.00 to C$7.00 and set a “buy” rating for the company in a research report on Wednesday, March 2nd.
+Finally, Raymond James lowered Valens from a “market perform” rating to an “underperform” rating in a research report on Thursday, March 3rd.

 Valens Company Profile (Get Rating)